This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Informed consent is a legal document that explains the tests, treatments, or procedures that your child may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your child's medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done to your child.
 Make sure all of your questions are answered.

 - General anesthesia will keep your child asleep and free from pain during surgery.
-He may get anesthesia through his IV.
-He may instead breathe it in through a mask or a tube placed down his throat.
-The tube may cause your child to have a sore throat when he wakes up.
+He or she may get anesthesia through his or her IV.
+He or she may instead breathe it in through a mask or a tube placed down his or her throat.
+The tube may cause your child to have a sore throat when he or she wakes up.

 During your child's surgery:

-An incision will be made in the right lower area of your child's abdomen.
-Caregivers will unfold the bowel by hand.
-They will look at the bowel to make sure it is healthy.
-Caregivers may not be able to unfold the bowel, or part of the bowel may be diseased or dead.
-If this happens, caregivers will cut out the folded, diseased, or dead bowel and stitch the ends back together.
-The wound will be closed with stitches and medical tape.
+Your child's surgeon will make an incision in the lower right area of your child's abdomen.
+He or she will unfold the bowel and check it to make sure it is healthy.
+He or she may not be able to unfold the bowel, or part of it may be diseased or dead.
+If this happens, the affected part of the bowel will be removed and the ends stitched together.
+The incision will be closed with stitches and medical tape.

 After your child's surgery:

-- Your child will be able to drink liquids and eat certain foods once his stomach function returns after surgery.
-He may be given ice chips at first.
-Then he will get liquids such as water, broth, juice, and clear soft drinks.
-If your child's stomach does not become upset, he may then be given soft foods, such as ice cream and applesauce.
-Once he can eat soft foods easily, he may slowly begin to eat solid foods.
+- Food and liquid will be given to your child slowly.
+He or she may be given ice chips at first.
+Then he or she will get liquids such as water, broth, juice, and clear soft drinks.
+If your child's stomach does not become upset, he or she may then be given soft foods, such as ice cream and applesauce.
+When your child can eat soft foods easily, he or she may slowly begin to eat solid foods.

-Your child may bleed more than expected during surgery, or his bowel may tear or get damaged.
-He may develop an infection.
-His wound could open and need to be repaired by caregivers.
+Your child's bowel may tear or get damaged.
+He or she may develop an infection.
+His or her incision wound could open and need to be repaired.
 The intussusception could happen again in the same place or another part of the bowel.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.